cdrobich/macroinvert_phragmites/Data/ReadMe.md

 # Data used in analyses

-Taxa are identified to the lowest feasible taxonomic level (typically Order or Family), and taxa with two or fewer occurences were removed.
+Taxa are identified to the lowest feasible taxonomic level (typically Order or Family), and taxa with two or fewer occurences in either dataset were removed.
 Community composition data is relativized by column maximum to reduce the influence of highly abundant taxa.
 Univariate data includes taxonic richness at each site, density (per 1/4 m2 in aquatic and per 1 m2 in emerging), Pielou's evenness, Shannon-Weiner, and Simpson's diversity calculated using the `vegan` package.
 Data included in the procrustes analyses are only those that would have both a juvenile aquatic stage and an adult, winged stage.

 ## Aquatic